LBNL-UCB-STI/beam/docs/developers.rst

 BEAM run on EC2
 ~~~~~~~~~~~~~~~

+Before running BEAM in the cloud one needs to be sure git is configured locally.
+For the cloud deploy we use git user email as an additional part of a simulation name.
+If the user email is not configured, then 'GitUserEmailNotFound' will be added to the simulation name instead.
+To check that email is configured:

+    git config user.email

+To set user email:

+    git config user.email "your_email@abc.example"

 To run a BEAM simulation or experiment on amazon ec2, use following command with some optional parameters::

   ./gradlew deploy -P[beamConfigs | beamExperiments]=config-or-experiment-file